Published on: 02/17/2022

 Whether you’re looking for a cheaper alternative to a commercial option or a DIY project, you might be interested in making your own clip.
 Because stick clips are so simple in concept, there’s a myriad of ways you could DIY one.
 This super-easy guide is just one way for you to make your own stick clip.

-For the greatest possible range, we recommend that you use a telescoping pole or painter’s pole for your DIY stick clip.
+For the greatest possible range, we recommend using a telescoping pole or painter’s pole for your DIY stick clip.
 Length is also important when choosing your pole.
 Naturally, a longer pole makes it easier for you to access bolts that are further away.
 If you purchase a telescoping pole or some other collapsable pole, it should be easy to take your DIY clip with you on the route.

 One of the easiest ways to make your own clip is to use a pole of some kind, two hose clamps, and a spring clamp.
 The spring clamp is the most important part here, as you’ll use it to clamp onto your quickdraw.
 If you don’t want to use the hose clamps, you could experiment with other ways to fasten the spring clamp to the pole.